viniciusban/awesomemess.com/index.md

   - Remember your mistakes, but do not dare to forget the lessons learned
   - The quality of your thinking determines the quality of your life — A. R. Bernard
   - Have your own opinion, but listen to the others
-  - Why so many big guys in the programming industry are using Ruby?
   - Every accomplishment starts with the decision to try — J. F. Kennedy
   - First aim, then shoot
-  - History started before Google IPO — Niall Ferguson
   - Just because I shouldn\'t, it doesn\'t mean I can\'t
   - Just because I can, it doesn\'t mean I should
   - The first step of any project is to grossly underestimate its complexity and difficulty — Nicoll Hunt
   - Before software can be reusable it first has to be usable — Ralph Johnson
-  - I call my staging environment \'Theory\' on account of how many things work in theory, but not in production — Corey Quinn
+  - I call my staging environment \"theory\" on account of how many things work in theory, but not in production — Corey Quinn
   - Good software, like wine, takes time — Joel Spolsky
   - The function of good software is to make the complex appear to be simple — Grady Booch
   - Testing can show the presence of errors, but not their absence — Edsger W. Dijkstra